Adoption Tax Credit Canada: What Expenses Qualify and How to Claim

 How to Claim: Step by Step

-1. Gather all receipts and invoices for adoption-related expenses dated from application through finalization.
+- Gather all receipts and invoices for adoption-related expenses and keep them with the records required by current CRA instructions.
 The CRA may request documentation, so keep originals.

 NWT-Specific Costs That Often Qualify